paytrail/paytrail-php-sdk/README.md

 - [PHPUnit](https://github.com/sebastianbergmann/phpunit) - A programmer-oriented testing framework for running unit tests in PHP.
 - [Guzzle](https://github.com/guzzle/guzzle) 7 or 6 - PHP HTTP client for performing HTTP request.

+### Guzzle
+PHP-SDK will use Guzzle 6 or 7, if in present application, otherwise it will fall back to cURL.
+Guzzle is still used as dev dependency to make testing easier.

+Using Guzzle is recommended on applications using PHP-SDK.

 ## Installation

 Install with Composer: